 Open Regedit and navigate to the following key:

-In the right hand side, look for a value named TaskbarLockAll.
+On the right-hand side, look for a value named TaskbarLockAll.
 If it exists, right-click on it and click Modify.
 The following are the values:

 - 0 : Unlock all Taskbar settings